Why Did New Art Movements Develop In The Years Following World War 1?

 Dada Art Movement and World War 1

-Dada is an art movement that formed during the First World War in Zurich, Switzerland.
+Dada is an art movement that was formed during the First World War in Zurich, Switzerland.
 It was formed as a protest against the horrors and what was seen as the outright follies of war.
-The satirical and nonsensical nature of Dada art, poetry, and performances were at the heart of the Dada movement.
+The satirical and nonsensical nature of Dada art, poetry, and performances was at the heart of the Dada movement.

 Dada artists felt that the war called into question every aspect of society.
 They were an anti-war movement that fought not on the streets in protests but with art.
 Hans Arp, a Dada artist, said: